+As a considerable amount of publicly zoned land will be converted from a freeway to housing, it will increase the demands on the remaining public lands in the plan area.
 Publicly zoned land is crucial to the functioning of a healthy city and neighborhood.
 Publicly zoned lands provide opportunities for crucial facilities such as schools, firehouses, libraries, recreation centers, open space, city institutions and public utilities.
 Over time, acquiring public land has only become more difficult and more costly.
-When public land becomes surplus to one specific public use, the General Plan states that it should be reexamined to determine what other uses would best serve public needs.
-The Open Space Element of the General Plan states that public land designated as "surplus" should first be considered for open space.
+When public land that is zoned "open space" becomes surplus to one specific public use, the General Plan states that it should be reexamined to determine what other uses would best serve public needs.
+The Open Space Element of the General Plan states that public land both designated as "surplus" and "open space" should first be considered for open space.
 If not appropriate for open space, other public uses should be considered before the release of public parcels to private development.
-The Market & Octavia Neighborhood has many large and small public lands that should generally be retained for future public use even when there is no immediate public use foreseen.